-Learners will have a wide range of books read to them and will read simple texts for themselves.
+Learners will have a wide range of books read to them and will read simple texts for themselves by developing word reading and comprehension skills.
 Familiar books will help learners rehearse phrases and interesting vocabulary that will become part of their own speech and ultimately, writing.
 They will also be provided with a range of opportunities for writing and mark making for a variety of purposes.
 The school uses Letters and Sounds to support our teaching of phonics.